MuditJ/Banking-Application/README.md

 # Banking-Application
-Banking application made in Java making use of some of the primary Java 8 features
+Multi-threaded banking application made in Java making use of OOPS concepts and some Java 8 features